How can I report a listing that appears to be violating eBay rules and policies?

 From the related policy page

 The easiest way to make a report is directly from the listing.
-If you use this method, we can automatically fill in the necessary information, like the item number.
+If you use this method, we automatically fill in the necessary information, such as the item number.

 To report a policy violation from a listing: